Generalized Calabi correspondence and complete spacelike surfaces: Abstract

 \section{Abstract}

-Extending Calabi's correspondence between minimal graphs in the Euclidean space ${\mathbb{R}}^{3}$ and maximal graphs in the Lorentz-Minkowski spacetime ${\mathbb{L}}^{3}$ to a wide class of $3$-manifolds carrying a unit Killing vector field, we construct a twin correspondence between graphs with prescribed mean curvature $H$ in the Riemannian Generalized Bianchi-Cartan-Vranceanu (GBCV) space $\mathbb{E}^{3}(M,\tau)$ and spacelike graphs with prescribed mean curvature $\tau$ in the GBCV spacetime $\mathbb{L}^{3}(M, H)$.
-For instance, the prescribed mean curvature equation in ${\mathbb{L}}^{3}$ can be transformed into the minimal surface equation in the generalized Heisenberg space with prescribed bundle curvature.
-We present several applications of the twin correspondence and study the moduli space of complete spacelike surfaces in the GBCV spacetimes.
+We construct a twin correspondence between graphs with prescribed mean curvature in three-dimensional Riemannian Killing submersions and spacelike graphs with prescribed mean curvature in three-dimensional Lorentzian Killing submersions.
+Our duality extends the Calabi correspondence between minimal graphs in the Euclidean space ${\mathbb{R}}^{3}$ and maximal graphs in the Lorentz--Minkowski spacetime ${\mathbb{L}}^{3}$, by allowing arbitrary prescribed mean curvature and bundle curvature.
+For instance, we transform the prescribed mean curvature equation in ${\mathbb{L}}^{3}$ into the minimal surface equation in the generalized Heisenberg space with prescribed bundle curvature.
+We present several applications of the twin correspondence to the study of the moduli space of complete spacelike surfaces in certain Lorentzian spacetimes.